esp32-open-mac/esp32-open-mac-docs/src/Architecture.md

 The hardware on the ESP32 is controlled by proprietary blobs, which are interfaced with through a shallow API.

-The mentioned blobs include a complete proprietary RTOS used to manage different tasks and events.
+The mentioned blobs range in complexity depending on the peripheral they control.
+WiFi baseband seems to be comprised from a couple of FreeRTOS tasks while Bluetooth baseband appears to include an scheduler, events, many tasks and message echange mechanisms.